 Our doctors are competent surgeons with experience in many surgical procedures, including, but not limited to:

 - Abdominal exploratory surgery (with internal biopsy or foreign body removal)

-- Some minor orthopedic procedures (limb and tail amputation, lateral suture cruciate repair, patellar luxation repair, splints, and casts)
+- Some minor orthopedic procedures (limb and tail amputation, lateral suture cruciate repair, splints, and casts)

 - Ocular procedures (cherry eye repair, entropion repair, eye removal)

 - Internal and external tumor or growth removal

 - Cesarean-sections and follow-up care for mom and the litter